etuonudavid/BigFoot-Analysis-in-USA-/README.md

 ## Data Sourcing
 This is a single table and contains 25 columns which are as follows
--observed: What the observer was doinh when he saw Bigfoot
+- observed: What the observer was doinh when he saw Bigfoot
--county: What county in the United States was the sighting recorded
+- county: What county in the United States was the sighting recorded
--state: What state was the sighting recorded
+- state: What state was the sighting recorded
--season: What season of the year was the sighting recorded -title : The report title
+- season: What season of the year was the sighting recorded
+- title : The report title
--latitude: Lattitude of the place
+- latitude: Lattitude of the place
--longitude: Longitude of the place
+- longitude: Longitude of the place
--dateL:The date the sighting was recorded
+- dateL:The date the sighting was recorded
--number:
+- number:
--classification: classification of the sighting: Type A(The observer saw Bigfoot), Type B(The observer saw a sign of Bigfoot such as Bigfoot), Type C (The observer was told and did not see directly)
+- classification: classification of the sighting: Type A(The observer saw Bigfoot), Type B(The observer saw a sign of Bigfoot such as Bigfoot), Type C (The observer was told and did not see directly)
--temperature_high: Highest temperature of the day
+- temperature_high: Highest temperature of the day
--temperature_mid: Medium temperature of the day
+- temperature_mid: Medium temperature of the day
--temperature_low: lowest temperature of the day
+- temperature_low: lowest temperature of the day
--dew_point:
--humidity:
--cloud_cover:
+- dew_point:
+- humidity:
+- cloud_cover:
--moon_phase: The phase of the moon when the sighting was recorded -precip_intensity
+- moon_phase: The phase of the moon when the sighting was recorded
--precip_probability
+- precip_intensity
+- precip_probability
--precip_type pressure
+- precip_type pressure
--summary : Summary of the weather under which the sighting was recorded
+- summary : Summary of the weather under which the sighting was recorded
--uv_index: Ultaviolet light index when the sighting was recorded
+- uv_index: Ultaviolet light index when the sighting was recorded
-visibility: Visibility ranging from 1 to 10
+- visibility: Visibility ranging from 1 to 10
-wind_bearing: direction of the wind when the sighting was recorded
+- wind_bearing: direction of the wind when the sighting was recorded
-wind_speed: Wind speed when the sighting was recorded There are 5,022 rows
+- wind_speed: Wind speed when the sighting was recorded There are 5,022 rows

 The data is gotten from Kaggle.